KarlMeierMattern/Full-Stack/Redux.md

 ## Using middleware
 - Redux provides middleware designed to handle asynchornous endpoints called **Redux Thunk middleware**.
-- To include Redux Thunk middleware, you pass it as an argument to Redux.applyMiddleware().
-This statement is then provided as a second optional parameter to the createStore() function.
-Take a look at the code at the bottom of the editor to see this.
-Then, to create an asynchronous action, you return a function in the action creator that takes dispatch as an argument.
+- To include Redux Thunk middleware, you pass it as an argument to `Redux.applyMiddleware()`.
+This statement is then provided as a second optional parameter to the `createStore()` function.
+- To create an asynchronous action you return a function in the action creator that takes dispatch as an argument.
 Within this function, you can dispatch actions and perform asynchronous requests.

-In this example, an asynchronous request is simulated with a setTimeout() call.
-It's common to dispatch an action before initiating any asynchronous behavior so that your application state knows that some data is being requested (this state could display a loading icon, for instance).
-Then, once you receive the data, you dispatch another action which carries the data as a payload along with information that the action is completed.

-Remember that you're passing dispatch as a parameter to this special action creator.
-This is what you'll use to dispatch your actions, you simply pass the action directly to dispatch and the middleware takes care of the rest.
+        // asynchronous request is simulated with a setTimeout() call

+        const handleAsync = () => {
+            return function(dispatch) {
+                dispatch(requestingData())
+                setTimeout(function() {
+                    let data = {
+                        users: ['Jeff', 'William', 'Alice']
+                    }
+                    dispatch(receivedData(data))
+                }, 2500);
+            }
+        };

+        const store = Redux.createStore(
+            asyncDataReducer,
+            Redux.applyMiddleware(ReduxThunk.default)
+        );

+### Full example

+        const ADD_TO_DO = 'ADD_TO_DO';

+        // A list of strings representing tasks to do: const todos = [
+          'Go to the store',
+          'Clean the house',
+          'Cook dinner',
+          'Learn to code',
+        ];

+        // Reducer
+        const immutableReducer = (state = todos, action) => {
+          switch(action.type) {
+            case ADD_TO_DO:
+            // Creates a new array that includes all the items from the current state array, followed by the new todo item from the action.todo return [...state, action.todo]
+            default:
+              return state;
+          }
+        };

+        // Action creator
+        // Not directly linked to the reducer immutableReducer but instead is dispatched to the Redux store, which then passes the action object to the reducer function.
+        // Returns an action object with a type property set to ADD_TO_DO and a todo property containing the new todo item const addToDo = (todo) => {
+          return {
+            type: ADD_TO_DO,
+            todo
+          }
+        }

+        const store = Redux.createStore(immutableReducer);
+        console.log(store.getState());

+        // To add a new todo item to the state, you need to dispatch the action object returned by addToDo to the Redux store
+        // When an action is dispatched to the store, the store calls the root reducer function immutableReducer and passes the current state and the dispatched action object as arguments store.dispatch(addToDo("get eggs"));
+        console.log(store.getState());

+## Copying objects
+- Return a new state object with the status property set to 'online' for actions with type 'ONLINE', you can use `Object.assign()` method in the reducer.
+- Use `Object.assign()` to create a new object based on the current state object, but with the status property set to 'online'.
+- `Object.assign()` creates a new object by copying the properties from the state object and then overriding the `status` property with the value 'online'.

+        const defaultState = {
+          user: 'CamperBot',
+          status: 'offline',
+          friends: '732,982',
+          community: 'freeCodeCamp'
+        };

+        const immutableReducer = (state = defaultState, action) => {
+          switch(action.type) {
+            case 'ONLINE':
+              // Don't mutate state here or the tests will fail return Object.assign({}, state, { status: 'online' });
+            default:
+              return state;
+          }
+        };

+        const wakeUp = () => {
+          return {
+            type: 'ONLINE'
+          }
+        };

+        const store = Redux.createStore(immutableReducer);
+        console.log(store.getState());
+        store.dispatch(wakeUp());
+        console.log(store.getState());